geirda/Arch/suckless/st/README.md

 	$ cd st-geir
 	$ sudo make install

-Install "Hack font" or "Hack Nerd Font".
-"Hack" is usually found in your distro's repo, on a Debian-based system do a:
+Install "Hack font".
+This font is usually found in your distro's repo, on a Debian-based system do a:

 	$ sudo apt install fonts-hack-ttf